-Important Dates for the Habermann family
+Early History of the Habermann family

 This web page shows only a small excerpt of our Habermann research.
 Another 85 words (6 lines of text) covering the years 1829, 1840, 1910, 1516 and 1590 are included under the topic Early Habermann History in all our PDF Extended History products and printed products wherever possible.